Biography

 Phil was awarded an interdisciplinary UKERC scholarship for his PhD at Imperial College London on the future role of grid storage.

-Prior to academia, Phil developed the world's first lithography tools for Intel, as a Marie Curie Fellow, and laser processes for the photovoltaic industry.
+Prior to academia, Phil co-developed the world's first EUV (13nm!) lithography tool for Intel, as a Marie Curie Fellow, and laser processes for the photovoltaic industry.
 He also cycled round the world.

 Research Interests